 - incentives for structural improvements identified by operators and first line managers

-Small changes often have the biggest impact.
+Small changes often have the biggest impact on your OpEx project.
 One of the best ways to motivate people is to listen to them, implement their feedback (if useful) and let them know the results of their input.
 So try to:

 - implement small changes (Kaizen) as soon as possible.
 This is essential to motivate your workforce and to nurture a culture of continuous improvement.